 Sam took us to the hiking trail and we started up the hill.
 After we climbed about 30 feet I was already huffing and puffing and thought I was going to die.
 It was probably the altitude, at least that was my excuse.
-Being from Los Angeles, I’m used to sea level and Lake Louise is 5,249 feet above.
+Being from Los Angeles, I’m used to sea level and Lake Louise is located at 5,249 feet.
 At least that was my excuse.
-I’m about to go on Medicare and could also stand to lose a few pounds.
-Well, more than a few.
+I was just about to go on Medicare and had gained more than a few extra pounds.
 I was hoping it would all fall off at the end of the hike, but it didn’t.
 Darn!

 If Sam hadn’t been with us, we may have turned around.
 He gave me a pair of Black Diamond trekking sticks – which I loved – and told me to take it slow and steady.
 When you walk and stop every 5 minutes you can burn out fast.
 Think about being “the turtle” and you’ll win the race.

-My brother made fun of my sticks on Facebook calling them “just short of using a walker,” but serious hikers use them, and I can see why.
+My younger brother made fun of my sticks on Facebook calling them “just short of using a walker,” but serious hikers use them, and I can see why.
 They work your arms too, so you get a great workout, sort of like a Nordic Track.
 I’m not sure I would have made it to the end of our 10.1 km (6.2 miles) hike without them.

 Mirror Lake and the Big Beehive

-We passed by the Big Beehive, which is a huge mound near Mirror Lake.
+We passed by the Big Beehive, which is a huge mound of rock near Mirror Lake.
 Some hikers hike up to the top of it, but that was way past my skill level.
-Mirror Lake a serene little pond that reflects the Big Beehive like a mirror.
+Mirror Lake is a serene little pond that reflects the Big Beehive above it.

 The Lake Agnes Tea House